apurva-shukla/self-hosted-website/_posts/uses-this/uses-this.md

   - The window/tiling manager I use to manage my windows.
 I don't know how I lived without it.
 I love MacOS, but never liked how disorganized the window management was.
 Yabai fixed that for me.
   - It's possible to customize it a lot, however I have a rather simple setup developed over an hour on a weekend.
 - [VoiceInk](https://voiceink.app/)
   - My preferred voice to text app.
-I liked Superwhisper but did not want to pay a hefty subscription fee.
+I liked Superwhisper but did not want to pay a subscription fee.
 VoiceInk has a generous free tier, but I paid for a lifetime license for me and my partner.
 - [HomeRow](https://home-row.app/)
   - I use it as a launcher for triggering any action on my screen.
   - It's a delight to use and somehow not widely known.